REbuild

 Ethical boundaries, role clarity, and professional identity continuity

-This program does not promise placement or career outcomes.
+This program does not promise placement, career outcomes, or role transition.

-REbuild is one phase within The Reconstructed Nurse framework.
-It is interconnected with:
+REbuild is one phase within The Reconstructed Nurse framework and is interconnected with:

-Together, these phases support nurses in navigating complexity without fragmentation, urgency, or self-blame.
+Together, these phases support nurses in navigating complexity without urgency, fragmentation, or self-erasure.

 Important Note